microsoft/FluidFramework/README.md

 [Intelligence](./intelligence) contains a starter container for developing Python based intelligent services.

 [legacy](./legacy) folder contains a set of legacy prototypes around a collaborative canvas.
 As well as MUIs that load within the browser or within an enlightened host.

+## Get Started

+Check out [Chaincode](./chaincode) to get started building a component.

+Developers looking to make deep/advanced Prague changes can find our latest implementation in [Routerlicious](./routerlicious).

 ## Build Status